-Facebook’s organizational structure is a variation of the traditional organizational structure adapted to suit this technology company’s needs.
-A company’s organizational structure defines the composition and design of the organization to meet its needs.
+Facebook’s organizational structure is a variation of the traditional organizational structure of businesses.
+The company’s structure is adapted to suit the needs of operations involving information technology and the Internet.
+A company’s organizational or corporate structure defines the composition and design of the organization to meet its needs.
 Firms have different corporate structures based on the nature and goals of their businesses.
-In the case of Facebook Inc., the organizational structure is a response to the dynamics of the global online social media market.
-The nature and characteristics of the company’s social networking website partly dictates the company’s needs, which are translated to the features of the organizational structure that Facebook Inc. uses to support its business.
+In this business analysis case of Facebook Inc., the corporate structure is a response to the dynamics of the global online social media market.
+The nature and characteristics of the company’s social networking website and apps, and business goals (see Facebook Inc.’s Corporate Vision and Mission Statements) partly dictate the company’s needs.
+These needs are translated to the features of the organizational structure that Facebook Inc. uses to support its business.
+The appropriateness of the corporate structure facilitates the company’s growth and development.

 - Corporate Function-Based Teams